Wolseley, Winnipeg: Area and population

 A view looking east at the shops down Westminster Avenue on summer's evening.

 The neighbourhood of Wolseley is bounded on the south by the Assiniboine River, on the west by Omand's Creek, on the north by Portage Avenue and on the east by Maryland Street.
 The electoral district of Wolseley has wider boundaries to the north and west, and includes more of the West End and a part of St. James.

-As of 2001, the neighbourhood has a population of 7,830, of which 7.2% reported Aboriginal origin and 4.8% were visible minorities.
-The average household income is $47,106, which is about 89% of the Winnipeg average.
-56% of dwellings in the area are owned, while 44% are rented.
+As of the 2021 City of Winnipeg Census (data for 2020), the neighbourhood has a population of 7,735, of which 12.4% reported Indigenous Identity and 11.6% were visible minorities.
+The average household income is $96,400, or a median of $76,500.
+57.5% of dwellings in the area are owned, while 42.5% are rented.

 It is locally famous for the "Wolseley Elm," a prominent neighbourhood tree which was threatened with destruction in 1957 though it was spared due to the efforts of several neighbourhood women until 1960 when it was cut down.

 Businesses in Wolseley's small shopping district on Westminster Avenue cater to the politically and socially active nature of Wolseley residents.
-Businesses include a couple of organic food marts and small bakery, bookstore, tea shop, used clothing store, and yoga shop.
-Harvest Collective, an organic food buying collective, ran as a not-for-profit organization for about three decades.
+Businesses include an organic food mart, organic bakery, bookstore, juice bar, yarn shop, restaurant, barber, yoga studio, and independent convenience grocery stores.
+Harvest Collective, an organic food buying collective, ran as a not-for-profit organization for 21 years.
+Four years after Harvest went bankrupt, Organic Planet Workers Co-op was founded in 2003 and re-opened the shop on Westminster.